-These extreme events represented only the second time that the CPT has been breached, and the MCE suggested that the review should consider "whether the level of the NEM price cap (VoLL) should be raised to ensure adequate levels of generation to reduce the risk of loss of supply during heat wave events".
+These extreme events represented only the second time that the CPT has been breached, and the MCE suggested that the review should consider "whether the level of the NEM price cap (VoLL) should be raised to ensure adequate levels of generation to reduce the risk of loss of supply during heat wave events".2

-The Commission notes that terms of reference have yet to be agreed for this review, but currently believes that this Rule change proposal, which was submitted before the events of 29-31 January, should continue to be considered on its own merits.
-Any further review would be in addition to the assessment of this Rule change proposal, which can therefore be considered to constitute baseline activity on to which the review would be overlaid.
+The MCE has subsequently asked the AEMC to review the effectiveness of NEM security and reliability arrangements in light of extreme weather events.
+The Commission believes, however, that this Rule change proposal, which was submitted before the events of 29-31 January, should continue to be considered on its own merits.
+The review is in addition to the assessment of this Rule change proposal, which can therefore be considered to constitute baseline activity on to which the review has been overlaid.